-Each "2314-style" drive stores up to 29.17 million bytes of data on-line.
-The 11-disk 2316 Disk Pack has 200 data tracks on each of the 20 data recording surfaces.
-Each track can hold up to 7,294 bytes of data in variable-length records.
+A "loosely coupled" multiprocessing complex can consist of up to four uniprocessor or dual-processor "local systems", each accessing only its own main storage and \triangleright hold up to 7,294 bytes of data in variable-length records.
 Each drive has a comb-type access mechanism that can read or write up to 145,880 bytes (20 tracks) in each of its 200 positions.
 Average head movement time is 60 milliseconds, average rotational delay is 12.5 milliseconds, and data transfer rate is 312,000 bytes per second.

-The IFA on a Model 135 or 145 permits attachment of up to eight 2319 drives.
+The IFA on a Model 135, 135-3, 145, or 145-3 permits attachment of up to eight 2319 drives.
 The first three are contained in the 2319 Model A1.
-Up to five additional drives can be connected, using various combinations of the three-drive 2319 Model A2 or A3, the single-drive 2312 Disk Storage Module, the two-drive 2318, and the four-drive 2313.
+Up to five additional drives can be connected, using various combinations of the threedrive 2319 Model A2 or A3, the single-drive 2312 Disk Storage Module, the two-drive 2318, and the four-drive 2313.
 Total on-line storage capacity with the maximum complement of eight drives is 233 million bytes.